Important upcoming changes to employment pass application in Singapore

 Under the current scheme, holders of a Singapore employment pass need to meet a minimum monthly salary of $5,000 in order to allow a spouse or children to stay in Singapore as well on a Dependent Pass.
 Also, they additionally need to meet a minimum monthly salary of $10,000 in order to allow their parents to stay in Singapore under a Long Term Visitor Pass.

 However, the requirements that holders of Singapore employment passes need to meet in order to do so will only grow more stringent in the near future.
 As the Ministry of Manpower conducts frequent reviews of the criteria necessary for holders of Singapore employment passes to bring dependents to Singapore, their latest findings have resulted in the need to increase the minimum monthly salary necessary to bring over dependents of both types – spouses/children as well as parents – to Singapore.

 Essentially, the minimum monthly salary needed to bring over spouses or children will be increased by $1,000 to $6,000, and that needed to bring over parents will be increased by $2,000 to $12,000.
 According to the Ministry of Manpower, the new change will take effect from 1 January 2018 onwards.

 Fortunately, the grace period until 1 January 2018 provides some opportunity for both employers and holders of Singapore employment passes to adapt to the new changes.
-Effectively, those who know that they will be unable to meet the newer and more stringent criteria should capitalise on this opportunity to apply for a pass before the coming-into-effect date of 1 January 2018.
+Effectively, those who know that they will be unable to meet the newer and more stringent criteria should capitalise on this opportunity to expedite their employment pass application before the coming-into-effect date of 1 January 2018.